Neetu-Chaurasia/IndiaCrimeInsights---Python/README.md

 To practice data cleaning, exploratory data analysis (EDA), and visualization using real-world crime data to generate actionable insights for law enforcement and policy-making.

-If you want, I can also **make an even shorter, GitHub-ready version** with **3–4 crisp points** that looks very clean on the repo homepage.
-Do you want me to do that?